nvim-neorg/neorg/README.md

 A good way of thinking about Neorg is as a plaintext environment which can be adapted to a variety of use cases.
 If a problem can be represented using raw text, it can be solved using Neorg.

 ###### :exclamation: **IMPORTANT**: Neorg is young software.
 We consider it stable however be prepared for occasional breaking workflow changes.
-Make sure to pin the version of Neorg you'd like to use and only update when you are ready.
+Make sure to pin the version of Neorg you'd like to use and only update when you are ready

 ## 🌟 Tutorial